Club for world's super rich to open Swiss advice exchange

 A dozen individuals will gather once a month to discuss investment strategies and trade advice on issues ranging from wealth preservation and estate planning to family dynamics, tax and philanthropy, Sarasin said.

-These sessions would address “simple questions” such as: ‘I would like to build up an art collection and have no clue how to do that,’ Sarasin said, adding that bank clients may be getting short-changed due to stricter regulation and a tax clampdown.
+These sessions would address“simple questions” such as:‘I would like to build up an art collection and have no clue how to do that,’ Sarasin said, adding that bank clients may be getting short-changed due to stricter regulation and a tax clampdown.

 “Account officers in a bank used to spend 80 percent of their time advising clients, 20 percent on administration.
 Today it’s the other way around,” Sarasin, who resigned as deputy CEO of J. Safra Sarasin in 2014 and now sits on a family office board and manages technology assets and private equity, said.

-Founded by a real estate investor looking for neutral investment advice following a “major liquidity event”, TIGER 21 counts 600 members, most of them based in the United States, who manage a combined $60 billion in personal assets, or around $100 million each.
+Founded by a real estate investor looking for neutral investment advice following a“major liquidity event”, TIGER 21 counts 600 members, most of them based in the United States, who manage a combined $60 billion in personal assets, or around $100 million each.

 The Swiss chapter marks the group’s second foray outside North America after one opened in 2016 in London, and its first push onto continental Europe.